Jesinug/technical_challenge_tasksadmin/README.md

-# A task organizer por code newbies
+# A task organizer for code newbies

 ## Before starting, just a bit of context
 Hi all, Im Jesica.